Marvin-H01Z/Assignment-7/README.md

   3. Save the mysql code as “create_db.sql” in your computer.
 Please do not delete this file as you can always return to restore this database when something goes wrong.
   4. Import the code in PHPMyadmin in the server.
-  5. Please refer to the demo in the class how to access PHPMyadmin in the server and how to import the SQL file to generate the database.
+  5. Please refer to the demo in the class <ins>how to access PHPMyadmin in the server<ins> and how to import the SQL file to generate the database.
   The link to access PHPMyadmin: (require VPN connection to SIT)

         http://172.21.82.208/shared/phpMyAdmin/